 “Good” is not the only enemy of “Great” and you can avoid the “point of diminishing returns” by focusing on defined excellence.

-Business owners and Entrepreneurs are invited to take the Free Business Diagnostic Survey on the main page of the 7th Gear Website.
+Business owners and entrepreneurs are invited to take the Free Business Diagnostic Survey on the main page of the 7th Gear Coaching Website.